 Identifying Then Tearing Down Roadblocks

 Couples counselling can help you get to the heart of core issues.
 Going in, you might not even know what those are.
-A husband with an anger problem might be suffering with addiction.
+A husband with an anger problem might be suffering from an addiction.
 A wife with control issues might be dealing with intense insecurities.
 Therapy can help identify these roadblocks and figure out ways to navigate them together.
 Until they're identified, they can’t be torn down, and that's where couples counselling can come in.

 Your Conflict Resolutions Skills Will Improve